latenitefilms/BRAWToolbox/luts.md

 # LUTs

+**BRAW Toolbox v3.0.0** introduced a **Media Extension**, allowing you to import `.braw` files natively into Final Cut Pro.

+This means that `.braw` files now behave exactly the same as `.mov` so you can relink in Final Cut Pro as normal.

+You can read more on the [Media Extension page](/media-extension).

+The below information is for people using the legacy BRAW Toolbox workflow.

+---

+## Legacy Workflow

 In the BRAW Toolbox Workflow Extension, and Final Cut Pro Inspector you are able to set the **LUT Source** for individual clips.

 There are currently three options: